yodamad/heimdall/site/docs/flags.md

 ## Log directory : `--log-dir` or `-l`

+By default, Heimdall will write its logs into a file call `heimdall.log` in the default directory.

+You can override this value with this flag to specify the path of your log file locally.

 ## Work directory : `--work-dir` or `-w`

 By default, Heimdall will run in the home directory.
 You can override this directory in the [configuration-file](#config-file-config-file-or-f).